Real-Time Sync: From HTTP to Reactive Backends

 • 12 requests per person per minute (60 seconds ÷ 5 = 12)

-• 12,000 requests per minute with 1,000 people
+• 12,000 requests per minute across 1,000 people

-• Even if nothing changes!
+• Even when nothing changes.

-Server load: Very high (constant traffic)
+Server load: very high (constant traffic)

 The Result

-99.9% fewer requests to the server!
+99.9% fewer requests to the server

-50x faster (from 5 seconds to 0.1 seconds)
+50x faster (from 5 seconds down to 0.1 seconds)

-Much cheaper (lower server costs)
+Far cheaper (lower server costs)

 Limitations and Boundaries